Arshad-Siddiqui/go-bnb/README.md

 # Go-BnB

 ## Description
-This is a simple project to learn Go and Gin Gonic.
-It is a simple API that allows you to create a user, login, and create a listing.
+This is a simple project to learn Go and ~~Gin Gonic~~ its standard net/http library.
+It is a simple API that allows you to create a user, login, and create an airBnB style listing.

+For the database, it will use MongoDB and its official Go driver and for authentication, it will use JWT and bcrypt.

 ## How to run